 How to Enroll in Jersey Fresh Program

 Growers must become licensed to use the Jersey Fresh logo on their packages.
-The logo indicates that the contents have been inspected and meet quality standards equal to or better than U.S. No. 1.
+The logo indicates that the contents meet quality standards equal to or better than U.S. No. 1.
 With food safety and quality uppermost in consumers’ minds, the commodity inspection and grading service offered by the department is particularly important.
 Inspections and certifications at packing houses and processing facilities help guarantee that the products being shipped or processed meet all grade standards so that the commodities can be shipped domestically and internationally.

 2. Mail the completed form and a $30 check made out to “New Jersey Farm Products Publicity Fund” to the address located on the top of the application.